mischavandenburg/blog/content/zet/video-homelab-3-k3s-networking.md

 ---
-title: "Video: Homelab Episode 2 - Install Monitoring and Learning k3s Networking"
+title: "Video: Homelab E2 - Setting Up Monitoring + Studying k3s Networking  & Configuring Ingress"
-date: 2023-12-26
+date: 2024-01-04
 tags:
 - Kubernetes
 - Homelab
 - Video
 - Networking

-draft: true
 ---

+{{< youtube JjIB65CVXAo >}}

-In this video I installed prometheus and grafana using helm and studied k3s networking.
+In this video I installed Prometheus and Grafana using helm and studied k3s networking.

 My goal was to make Grafana approachable via ingress using a fake domain and after a bit of tinkering it worked.